-1. Does my child/ward really have to choose a property for next academic year in December, January or February?
+1. My child/ward is a student do they really have to choose a property for next academic year in the winter month?
 Can't I wait until the summer?

 Most students look for next year's accommodation at the end of Christmas term.
 This is when all agencies release their letting lists.
 If you want a better choice of property, this is when you should be looking.
 Of course there are properties available later but there is less choice of accommodation.

 2. What do they need to do to reserve a property?